conan-io/docs/reference/commands/misc/remove.rst

 **Examples**:

-- Remove from the local conan cache the package binaries (the package recipes will not be removed) from all the recipes matching ``OpenSSL/*`` pattern:
+- Remove from the local conan cache the binary packages (the package recipes will not be removed) from all the recipes matching ``OpenSSL/*`` pattern: